 From there I started writing for volunteer sites like Vooks.
 I also formed my own site with some other Western Australian girls called XXP where we created videos and wrote reviews together.
 I wanted to get a better image of female gamers out into the world and had the added bonus of learning a lot while doing so.

 After writing for various volunteer sites for many years, in 2017 I began writing news for IGN.
 I suddenly realised it was actually possible to get paid for this stuff and moved on to write wikis, reviews, opinion pieces, and more for IGN and other sites in exchange for money.

-Recently I made it into the final 4 for Journalist of the Year in the first Australian Video Game Awards. and made the MCV Pacific 30 under 30 list for 2018.
+Recently I made it into the final 4 for Journalist of the Year in the first Australian Video Game Awards, made the MCV Pacific 30 under 30 list for 2018, was included in the InGames Gender Equality list for 2019. and was recently nominated for Best New Journalist in the Lizzies.
 Moving forward, I’m hoping I can continue to make content for more websites and would ideally love to land a full-time position in the industry soon.

 View this post on Instagram

 I was lucky enough to attend the first ever Australian Games Awards as a finalist for the Journalist of the Year category last week.
 I wouldn’t have got there without everyone’s support so I just wanted to thank all of you who voted for me or otherwise wished me well.
 I didn’t win (and didn’t expect to) but seeing so many lovely people from all facets of this industry was a pretty great prize in itself.
 I also didn’t remember to take a single photo of myself at the event so here are some getting ready pics.